 Turmeric supplements are more efficiently absorbed than turmeric powder form.

-While these effects are favorable, the professionals have pointedly cautioned that the good impact is unlikely to be noticed if you eat organic turmeric powderor fresh turmeric as it’s challenging to obtain the needed dose and is less readily absorbed by your body.
+While these effects are favorable, the professionals have pointedly cautioned that the good impact is unlikely to be noticed if you eat organic turmeric powder or fresh turmeric as it’s challenging to obtain the needed dose and is less readily absorbed by your body.
 Therefore a daily turmeric supplement (i.e., capsule or gummies) is recommended.
 As supplements include black pepper and ginger, which help absorb curcumin more effectively.

-The effects are also pleasing news for those that may have been suggested to take bisphosphonate drugs; these drugs preserve bone density by lessening the rate of cell breakdown, but if consumed for long times, they may induce bone ‘microcracks.’
+The effects are also good news for those that may have been suggested to take bisphosphonate drugs; these drugs preserve bone density by lessening the rate of cell breakdown, but if consumed for long times, they may induce bone ‘microcracks.’

 Consume turmeric supplements to strengthen your immune system and look after your bone health.
 Most of you will start noticing the health benefits of turmeric within 4-8 weeks, particularly for those in pain caused by inflammation.
-You can also enjoy turmeric milk for fortifying bones or using turmeric to make broth, tea, smoothies, soaps, and even face masks!
+You can also enjoy turmeric milk fortifying bones or using turmeric to make broth, tea, smoothies, soaps, and even face masks!
 Which form of turmeric would you like to try first?